 Health Benefits Of Walking In Nature Includes Managing Stress

 Walking in nature is a great habit to do on a daily basis if possible to help you to manage and reduce your stress.
 Walking in nature has loads of benefits and is easy enough to do.
-Below is an infographic outlining 20 Health Benefits of walking.
-Number 15 is the one we are really interested in here.
-All the other benefits are bonuses.

 This may be enough to help you decide to walk on a regular basis, and ideally if possible and if applicable to help you be motivated enough to aim to walk for 60 minutes a day. 🙂